bonfire-networks/exto/README.md

   ]
 ```

-  This one won't work very well because we define `foo` and `bar` 5
-  times each, but I think you get the point.
+This example won't work very well because it is redefining `foo` and `bar` 5 times, but you get the point.

 Reading of configuration is done during compile time.
-The relations
-  will be baked in during compilation, thus:
+The relations will be baked in during compilation, thus:

 * Do not expect this to work in runtime config.
-  * You will need to rebuild all dependencies which use this macro
-    when you change their configuration.
+* You will need to rebuild all dependencies which use this macro when you change their configuration.

 ## Copyright and License